Dynamical phases in growing populations: understanding recovery from bottlenecks: Supplementary Information

-The fixed size dynamics were also simulated using the hybrid Gillespie-It\^{o} approach.
-The Gillespie algorithm was modified by setting $d=0$ and `killing' a randomly selected player at every birth.
-The It\^{o} part of the algorithm involved replacing the matrix $\mathsf{b}^T$ in Eq.~\eqref{eq:b} with
+The dynamics of the system were were simulated using the hybrid Gillespie-It\^{o} approach (see Sec.~\ref{sec:simulations}).
+A fixed size version of the system was also used in our analysis (see Figs.~\ref{fig:3} \&~\ref{fig:4}): The Gillespie algorithm was modified by setting $d=0$ and `killing' a randomly selected player at every birth, while the It\^{o} part of the algorithm involved replacing the matrix $\mathsf{b}^T$ in Eq.~\eqref{eq:b} with

-The results in Fig.~3 in the main text were obtained by running the fixed size Gillespie-It\^{o} algorithm \num{1000} times for \num{20000} seconds for each combination of $\mu$ and $N$.